AngryCarrot789/BCEdit180/README.md

 - You can view annotations, but you can only edit the annotation type, and the name/type of the annotation's entries.
 Will add more to this soon though

 There's probably more that i've missed, but this is generally what this program can do

-## Bugs :'(
-When changing opcodes or possibly editing type descriptors, clicking cancel won't actually cancel it.
-This is visible for editing method opcodes for example; by default, INVOKESTATIC is selected, so clicking cancel just sets the instruction opcode to INVOKESTATIC instead of not doing anything... whoops